gmetzker/Observer-JS/README.md

 Observer-JS
 ===========

-A JavaScript observer implementation with subscription priority, and event cancelation features.
+A JavaScript observer implementation with subscription priority, and event cancellation features.

 Basic Pub-Sub